 3. Use the branches as cover.
 If winter is tough on your perennials, the tree branches can protect them.

 6. Donate it to your local fishing club.
-Where I grew up, fishing clubs have used trees for years to make lake navigation easier and safer.
+Where I grew up, fishing clubs have used trees for years to make lake navigation more accessible and safer.
 Once the lake is frozen, roads are lined with trees to identify where vehicles can drive.
 They’re also used to mark the mileage from the shore.

 7. Check with your local animal rescue.
 Depending on the size and type of the animal, trees can be used for enrichment programs.